Managing the discovery platform scripts

 To amend existing scripts, perform the following:

-- On the Discovery Platforms page, click the OS link corresponding to the commands you want to edit.
+- On the Discovery Platforms page, click the operating system link whose commands you want to edit.

 Click on the Shell Scripts tab.

-The commands for the OS are displayed.
+The commands for the operating system are displayed.
 The following table describes the fields in this page:

 Download host script